sfi0zy/street-monochrome/README.md

 ![examples](examples-f.jpg)

 The F version has the noticeable 50% mask on the `rgb curve`.
 It reduces the overall contrast a lot, but keeps the character.
 The blue tones are getting darker as well.
-In the result we can get the most dynamic range possible and save the details in both the shadows and the highlights.
+In the result we can get more dynamic range and save the details in both the shadows and the highlights.
 This style is good for more old-school documentary photography.

 ### FN (flat natural)